hpc/charliecloud/doc-src/ch-docker2squash_desc.rst

 Description
 ===========

-Flattens the Docker image tagged :code:`IMAGE` into a Charliecloud SquashFS file in directory :code:`OUTDIR`.
+Flattens the Docker image tagged :code:`IMAGE` into a SquashFS file in :code:`OUTDIR`.

-Executes :code:`ch-docker2tar` with :code:`--nocompress`,
-then :code:`ch-tar2sqfs`
+Wrapper for :code:`ch-docker2tar --nocompress` and :code:`ch-tar2sqfs`.
 Intermediate files and directories are removed.

 Sudo privileges are required to run :code:`docker export`.

-Optional :code:`ARGS` will be passed to :code:`mksquashfs`
+Optional :code:`ARGS` passed to :code:`mksquashfs` unchanged.

 Additional arguments: